HP Essential

-HP Essential is a trademark name used by HP Inc. (formerly Hewlett-Packard) to denote their own line of entry-level, inexpensive desktops and laptops produced since 2009.
+HP Essential is a trademark name used by Hewlett-Packard and later by its successor, HP Inc. to denote their own line of entry-level, inexpensive desktops and laptops produced since 2009.

 Products under the "Essential" moniker include the HP Desktop, HP All-In-One, HP Laptop and HP Notebook series, as well as products simply branded as "HP".
 A similar line called HP Stream consisted of low-end consumer-oriented laptops and tablets.
-All HP Essential products primarily use the Microsoft Windows operating system, with some other operating systems being offered on some models.
+All HP Essential products primarily use the Microsoft Windows operating system, with some other operating systems offered on some models.

-The HP Essential line is currently being supplanted by the AI-powered Omni brand (consisting of the OmniBook (a 2024 revival of a 1993–2002 brand), OmniDesk, and OmniStudio brands) in the United States, due to a corporate streamlining of products that happened in 2024.
+As of 2026, the HP Essential line is currently being supplanted by the HP OmniBook 3 series of the AI-powered Omni brand (consisting of the OmniBook (a 2024 revival of a 1993–2002 brand), OmniDesk, and OmniStudio brands) due to a corporate streamlining of products that was previously announced in 2024.

 Models

 Several different models of desktops, all-in-ones, and laptops under the HP Essential brand have been produced.
-As of November 2025, at least one desktop model, 15 all-in-one models (including eight AI-powered models), and 48 laptop models in the HP Laptop, HP Notebook and HP series (including 8 AI-powered models) are currently being offered.
+As of 2026, 15 all-in-one models (including seven AI-powered models) and 48 laptop models in the HP Laptop, HP Notebook and HP series (including 8 AI-powered models) are currently offered.

 The HP Essential all-in-ones and laptops are only customizable in the United States.
 A variety of preconfigured models with different setups are available in other countries.